rnbguy/oopsla21artifact/jepsen/README.md

 `bash run.sh <iterations> <number of nodes> <timelimit>`

-To check the assertions for TPCC on `3` replicas with a runtime limit of `10` secs per iteration, for `20` iterations, you may run following command:
+To check the assertions for TPCC on `3` replicas with a runtime limit of `10` secs per iteration, for `20` iterations, you may run the following command:

 `bash run.sh 20 3 10`

-You can pass comma-separated multiple values for number of nodes to run for multiple parameter values together.
+You can pass comma-separated multiple values to run for a set of multiple numbers of nodes together.
 Example,

 `bash run.sh 20 3,5 10`